A Path to Prosperity and Resilience

 Convene Expertise

-Building the political constituency for PFM reform through peer learning and continental thought leadership.
+Building the political support for PFM reform through peer learning and shared work across the continent.

-• Annual PFPR Policy Forum for Ministers of Finance and senior officials
+• Host a Policy Forum for senior finance and sector officials

-• Digital knowledge platform connecting practitioners across the continent
+• Support a digital knowledge platform connecting practitioners across the continent

-• Convening across the PFM and sector communities that today operate in silos
+• Convene across the PFM and sector communities

 A Path to African Ownership